 The color of your fancy diamond should be showcased, so choose a setting that ensures the color pops.
 Dark hued diamonds like deep pinks, blues and yellows look amazing when set within cool metals like platinum or white gold.

 Warm yellow gold flatters warmer hued diamonds—like champagne, brown or orange.
 Yellow diamonds also look amazing in yellow gold.
-Rose gold may add a romantic touch for pink fancy engagement rings.
+Rose gold and rose-inspired engagement ring settings add a romantic touch to any design featuring a fancy pink diamond.

 Fire & Ice